 Canada, T5T 4M2

 The WEM’s World Water Park is fun, whether you’ve had to chip the ice out of your car’s lock to get there, or wilt in the heat from your RV drive across America’s Midwest.
 Encompassing 5 spotless acres of waterplay, it’s maintained at an internal temperature of 84ºF/30°C. Warm water courses through more than 20 activities and 20 slides, from the thrilling to the gentle.
 Caribbean Cove, a 6,000-square-foot waterplay area, has its own 1,200-liter dump bucket!
 The world’s longest indoor Bungee Jump dangles over one end of the wavepool and guests who sign up may elect to “hit” the water at the bottom of their fall, or just bounce crazily above it.
 Although locals and school groups come in regularly, the waterpark attends to visitors with rental towels and chaise lounges, lockers and several fast food outlets.
 Lifeguards abound.

 Royal Alberta Museum

 Canada, T5N 0M6

 The Royal Alberta Museum offers families an introduction to the wildlife Alberta province is famous for.
 There are recently restored dioramas featuring beavers, coyotes, bison, and other fauna found in six distinct natural areas, all part of the boreal forest that covers 50% of the province.
-Each is a beautiful habitat display and will encourage your family, on the next visit, to see the province's Banff and Jasper national parks where many of the animals live.
-Upstairs, the museum's Natural History Gallery has insect species on display and attendants who introduce children to giant cockroaches, tarantulas, snakes and other thrilling species.
-By late 2012, guests may face some disruptions in programming as a new museum -- twice the size -- will be ready to display the entire collection.
+Each is a beautiful habitat display and will encourage your family, on the next visit, to see the province’s Banff and Jasper national parks where many of the animals live.
+Upstairs, the museum’s Natural History Gallery has insect species on display and attendants who introduce children to giant cockroaches, tarantulas, snakes and other thrilling species.

 Fun for the Whole Family